The Dudley Farm • 2351 Durham Rd, Guilford, CT 06437

 14. When is the Farmers’ Market open?

-June through October as weather allows.
-Additionally, there is a Winter Farmers’
+through October as weather allows.
+Additionally, there is a Winter Farmers’ Market the first

-Market the first Saturday of the month in February, March, April and May which is held
+Saturday of the month in February, March, and April which is held in the Munger Barn, and

 | || |